cscart/docs/en/developer_guide/addons/compatibility/adapting_4143_to_4151.rst

 The names that should be used as ``cookie purpose`` in the schema are specified after the "—".

-Extend cookies with an add-on
+Extend Cookies with an Add-on
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your add-on brings new cookies and you want to extend the existing list to comply with the standard, then you need to: